When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Switching a puppy to adult food isn’t a “one-size-fits-all” approach.
-It can vary based on your dog’s breed, age and weight.
-We can help you determine when is the best time for you to switch your dog’s food and how to transition them successfully.
+It can vary based on your dog’s breed, age, and weight.
+I can help you determine when is the best time for you to switch your dog’s food and how to transition them successfully.

 - How Long Should A Puppy Be On Puppy Food?

-- Why Transition From Puppy To Adult Food
+- What The Vet Says About Switching From Puppy To Adult Food

 - How To Switch A Puppy To Adult Food